 Have you ever had the sudden feeling of falling off while you are sleeping?

 Of course, you would have like 60-70% of the people (at least once in their lifetime) have felt this sudden jolt, of falling off from a height while they are sleeping.
-Psychologically termed as hypnic jerks and also referred to sleep start or night starts.
-A hypnagogic state (from where you get the term hypnic jerk) is the battle between wakefulness and sleep in our brain.
+Psychologically termed as hypnic jerks and also referred to as sleep start or night starts.
+A hypnagogic state (from where you get the term hypnic jerk) is the battle between wakefulness and sleep in our brains.